ChaoyueSong/MoDA/README.md

 ## Acknowledgments

 We thank [BANMo](https://github.com/facebookresearch/banmo) for their code and data.
-And thanks for the github template of [Yuliang Xiu](http://xiuyuliang.cn/).